sohonisaurabh/XT-Summit-Behavioral-Cloning-using-Deep-Learning/README.md

   except for a few newly added scenarios (such as two tracks and bridge built with metal bars) in track 2.
 This is demonstrated in
   ['Transfer Learning - Track 2'](https://www.youtube.com/watch?v=JxHRf5fFonQ)

-  Highly accurate pre-trained models are already available as a part of open source community and can be found at this [github repo](https://github.com/fchollet/deep-learning-models)
+  Highly accurate pre-trained models are already available as a part of open source community and can be found at this [GitHub repo](https://github.com/fchollet/deep-learning-models)

 ## Conclusion: